 Oct 21 update: On Friday, Governor Mapp announced that the Virgin Islands beaches are open again!
 Many of those living on St John already knew that since, for the last several weeks, they have been heading out to Maho, Hawksnest, or even Cinnamon Bay for a refreshing dip at the end of the 'work' day.
 They have been doing so informally since the National Park Service has not officially reopened the Park.
 However, the USVI government's Department of Planning and Natural Resources (DPNR) this past week started testing some of the waters to certify that the waters are 'safe'.
-The St John waters tested (Cruz Bay and Frank Bay on the west side, Oppenheimer on the north shore, and Johnson Bay on the east end) by DPNR this week passed and they all passed!
+The St John waters tested (Cruz Bay and Frank Bay on the west side, Great Cruz Bay on the south shore, Oppenheimer on the north shore, and Johnson Bay on the east end) by DPNR this week passed and they all passed!

 Oct 20 update: The colors of St John are getting prettier and prettier.
 Enjoy the sight of the this flamboyant tree which was stripped bare about a month ago but, it has been rejuvinated and is now blossoming much like the rest of St John:

 Oct 19 update: Oh, what a pretty sight!
 No, not the blue skies over St John or the wonderfully turquoise seas surrounding our island, or even the green foliage which is quickly returning to our hillsides, but it was the sight of over 20 utility trucks parading through Cruz Bay this morning!
 The Governor has announced his goal of having, by Christmas, 90% of the USVI's power restored and, while visiting St John yesterday, said that Cruz Bay should be getting powered up next week.
 This is a wonderful video posted by the owner's of the Cruz Bay restaurant Longboard showing over 20 trucks filled with linemen who are working hard to restore the power on St John: